-Finally, after several years there, we moved back to my hometown.
-I was beyond excited and was sure I’d now be happy for the rest of my life.
+We moved back to my hometown.
+I was beyond excited and knew I’d now be happy for the rest of my life.
 But several months later I realized this wasn’t the answer for me.
 I now had everything I wanted in life.
-A husband, children, our own home, and the privilege of living in the community where I was most comfortable.
+A husband, children, our own home, and the privilege of living at home, in the community where I was most comfortable.
 It was incredible to me that I wasn’t happy.
 And for the first time, I had nothing to blame it on.
 I had it all.
 Not a single thing could have been added to my life that could have improved it.
-Except the darkness inside.
+So why was I so miserable?

 Alcohol had been my constant companion for several years.
 It quieted the misery inside, and I turned back to it in a fury.
 But its familiar solace wasn’t there so much anymore.
 Even alcohol was letting me down.
 I guess I was down as far as a person could get.
 Nothing in life was able to pry me out of the depths of depression.
+Deep depression.
+Very deep.

-One afternoon something happened that really threw me for a loop.
+One afternoon something happened that really threw me over the edge.
 I remember it so well.
 I was standing near the door in the front of the house when all of a sudden I heard from deep within me, “how do you know you’re right?”

 “How do you know YOU are right?” the voice repeated.

 And for me, realizing this was as tremendously traumatic as anything I had ever experienced in life.
 For three days I staggered around the house, trying to deal with this.
-My entire foundation had been pulled out from under me, because I recognized it as not being justifiable.
+My entire foundation had been pulled out from under me, because I recognized that my foundation was not justifiable.
 Having been taught all these things from babyhood no longer justified them to me as truth.

 On the third day of this trauma, I went into the livingroom, looked upward and said, “God, I do not have any reason to believe that you exist.
-I realize that the foundation upon which I did believe it -is no foundation at all.
-Having been told by mortal man that you exist, and it being in contradiction to what other parents tell their children, it just doesn’t have validity to me anymore.
-I can hardly believe I’m saying these words, but I have to, because they’re true.
+I realize that the foundation upon which I did believe it – is no foundation at all.
+Having been told by mortal man that you exist, and it being in contradiction to what other men tell their children, it just doesn’t have validity.
+I can hardly believe I’m saying these words, but I have to because they’re true.
 All I ask is that IF you DO exist, please show me WHO you are and which is the right religion.
 I don’t care which is the right one.
 If you exist, just show me the right one, and I’ll join it.
-Show me who you are, and I’ll follow you no matter who you are.
 If you’re “Allah” I’ll become a Moslem.
 If you’re “Yahweh” I’ll become a Jew.
 If you’re “Jehovah,” I’ll become a Jehovah’s Witness.
 Just show me WHO you are.
 PLEASE,” I cried, tears flooding down my face.

 Weeks went by.
-I was in such an indescribable state — my mind in a maelstrom.
-I had been reading the works of a psychic by the name of “Edgar Casey.”
+I was in such an indescribable state – my mind in a maelstrom.
+I began searching.
+I started by reading the works of a psychic by the name of “Edgar Casey.”
 What he said not only sounded plausible, but he had some kind of power, and that validated him to me.
 I sent away and had my astrological chart done by a professional.
-And much later, I made an appointment with a psychic in another city.
+And later, I made an appointment with a psychic in another city.

 One day there was a knock on my door.
-When I found two Mormons on my doorstep, I concluded that this must be the answer from God because of the request I had made that fateful day in my livingroom.
-If in fact there IS a “God,” I thought.
+When I found two Mormons on my doorstep, I concluded that this must be the answer from God because of the request I had made that fateful day in my livingroom …if in fact there IS a “God,” I thought.
 So I let them in, and I let them take over my mind.
-They taught me the precepts of Mormonism, and I was nearing the point where I’d be received in baptism.
+They taught me the precepts of Mormonism, and I eventually neared the point where I’d be received into the Mormon religion through baptism.
 But something happened.
-They were bringing me through some teachings using a cassette player and an easel.
+They were bringing me through teachings using a cassette player and an easel.
 Each time the cassette would beep, they’d flip the easel to the next chart.
 Suddenly they flipped the chart and there before me was a picture of Satan.
+I gasped.
 Before I had time to process this information, I blurted out, “why do you have a picture of Satan?!!”
 Immediately I wished I could take back the words, but they had come forth all on their own and I was left speechless.

 “That’s not Satan,” they said, “that’s Joseph Smith the founder of our church!”